📋 Quick Summary: Nassau County Pedestrian Accident Claims

 • Shared Fault Laws: New York has shared fault laws, which means that the amount of compensation you receive may be reduced if you are found to be partially at fault for the accident.
 An attorney can help protect your rights and ensure that you are not unfairly blamed for the accident.

-If you have been injured in a pedestrian accident in Nassau County, contacting a qualified attorney is the best way to protect your rights and get the compensation you deserve.
+If you have been injured in a pedestrian accident in Nassau County, contacting a qualified attorney is an effective way to protect your rights and get the compensation you deserve.

 What Counts as a Pedestrian Accident?